pwestlin/customerordermicroservices/README.md

 2. Start system: `docker-compose up`

 In a production system the only exposed port from Docker Compose would be the port for the frontend (8080).
-I've chosen to export 3000 which is the port for Eureka and 8090 which is the API gateway.
+I've also chosen to export 3000 which is the port for Eureka and 8090 which is the API gateway, for testing purposes.

 ## Using
 You can view all registered services in Eureka server (discovery-service) at http://localhost:3000.